yudhaCode/dccl--javascript-multi-step-register/README.md

 3. **Fill Out Data:** Fill out the registration form with the requested information at each step, ensuring to validate each input before proceeding.

 4. **Complete Registration:** After filling out all the steps, users will see a successful registration confirmation.

-## Contribution

-Contributions and improvement suggestions are always welcome.
-If you'd like to contribute to the development of this project, please create a new branch, make your changes, and submit a pull request.

-Thank you for using dccl--javascript-multi-step-register.
-We hope it proves beneficial for the development of your web applications!